 HELOC’s are revolving credit, meaning this provides you the option to borrow, pay what you borrow back, and repeat as often as you like.
 The minimum payment is interest-only and you have the option of making lump sum payments anytime with no prepayment penalties.

-A Home Equity Line of Credit (HELOC) can be a great investment tool as you have readily available access to credit, however there is some discipline required in managing the line of credit.
-Without a plan in place you may find your spending is greater, resulting in high debt for a longer period of time.
+This form of credit can be a great investment tool as you have readily available access to credit however, there is some discipline required in managing the line of credit.
+Without a plan in place you may find your spending is greater resulting in high debt for a longer period of time.
+Be sure to have good budgeting practices in place.